ArianeMora/KIRP_HIRA/docs_src/src/index.rst

 Data
 ----

-The data are as follows:
+The data are as follows and stored on `github LFS <https://github.com/ArianeMora/KIRP_HIRA/tree/main/KIRP_type2/data>`_:

 **DEseq2_NormalVsTumour_KIRP-PE2.csv**
 Output from running the DEseq2 for the KIRP PE2 tumour vs normal.
 LogFC is positive if it is higher in the normal vs the tumour.